 The general policies listed below apply to all graduate programs offered within the School of Human Performance and Leisure Sciences.
 Additional requirements specific to the major may be found under the respective graduate program description in the SES Department listing.
 Graduate students may attend full-time or part-time.
-A full-time graduate course load is nine (9) credit hours.
+A full-time graduate course load is nine (9) credit hours per semester or the completion of eighteen (18) credit hours in a calendar year.